UCL-RITS/intro-to-shell/intro-to-shell/intro-to-shell.md

 Exercise:
 ---------
 * Find a partner who is in the same group as you.
 Use the **groups** command to check.
-* In your home directory, create a new directory and give members of your group write access to it.
+* In your home directory, create a new directory and give members of your group write access to it, but take away read access.
 * Tell your partner the absolute path to the directory you've given them write access to.
 * Share files by copying them to each other's shared directories.

 Exercise
 --------

 The data folder contains 200 files.
-Each file is named according to a type of measurement (A or B), and a location (1-100) e.g. A_21, B_56 etc.

-The scripts folder contains a python script which takes the names of an A and a B file as arguments e.g. scripts/calculate_score.py data/A_1 data/B_1
+Each file is named according to a type of measurement (A or B), and a location (1-100) e.g. A_21, B_56 etc. The scripts folder contains a python script which takes the names of an A and a B file as arguments e.g. scripts/calculate_score.py data/A_1 data/B_1
-This will calculate a score based on the data in the two files and print it to standard output along with the name of the files used
+This will calculate a score based on the data in the two files and print it to standard output along with the name of the files used.

 1. Make calculate_score.py executable

 2. Use a for loop to run through the data files corresponding to each location and generate a score

 3. Modify the for loop to save the scores to a file

 4. Use the sort command to find the location with the highest score

 Shell Scripting
 ===============